 Multi Device - Mac, Android and Windows

-I have a Mac, My phone is Android and I sometimes use Windows.
+a Mac, My phone is Android and I sometimes use Windows.
 A GTD offering would need to be available to all of these.

 Seen as I was going to use this app everyday, effectively emptying my head into it.
 I need to capture, organise and review tasks quickly.
 For me this means native apps, not Web based.
 Web based can be quick but not when there’s no or little connectivity.